 Handling pressure and avoiding stress is a key life skill in the 21st century.
 Perhaps it’s the MOST important professional skill - because it’s fundamental to your ability to keep on working and to enjoy your work!

-If you'd like to learn more about advanced techniques for handling pressure and stress at work why not join us for this online workshop bit.ly/2DtUHAw
+If you'd like to learn more about advanced techniques for handling pressure and stress you may want to consider personalised stress management coaching as an investment in your career and wellbeing for the long term.

 How have you learned to handle pressure?
 Share what's worked for you in the comments below!